The ACRF International Centre for the Proteome of Human Cancer

 New technology, called PCT-SWATH mass spectrometry, is being used to rapidly and simultaneously measure the precise levels of many thousands of proteins in very small cancer biopsies.
 Working with leading cancer researchers throughout Australia and around the world, the Centre is analysing about 70,000 samples of all types of cancer, starting with cancers of childhood.

 Advanced data science and software engineering will be used to compare the protein data with the de-identified information that is already available for each cancer, including clinical records such as pathology test results, genetic analyses, genome sequencing, and any previous responses to cancer treatment.
 This proteogenomics approach to understanding cancer is crucial to speeding up the search for cures, and towards this end, ProCan signed an MOU with the United States' National Cancer Institute as part of Vice President Joe Biden's Cancer Moonshot Initiative

 The information generated by ProCan will be free for anyone to access.
 This will help scientists all over the world studying cancer.
 What’s more, the library of information created will be a point of reference that can be used now and in the future to aid rapid diagnosis and treatment planning.

-, which will employ advanced computer analysis and bioinformatics techniques to compare the protein data with other information available.
+A recent $41 million funding boost from the Commonwealth and State governments, along with significant funding from Cancer Council NSW, will help us to achieve Phase Two, which will employ advanced computer analysis and bioinformatics techniques to compare the protein data with other information available.
 Phase two is critical if ProCan is to be used to predict the most effective cancer treatments for each individual.